-We believe that the 20 Year Long Residence route that was introduced by the government in 2012, to replace the previous 14 Year Long Residence route, has left a lot of people in extreme and sustained hardship.
-The 20 Year Long Residence route doesn’t automatically grant settlement to undocumented migrants and requires a further 10 years of lawful residence (making it a total of 30 years) for someone to become settled.
+The 20 Year Long Residence route that was introduced by the government in 2012, to replace the previous 14 Year Long Residence route, has left a lot of people in extreme and sustained hardship.
+The 20 Year Long Residence route doesn’t automatically grant settlement to undocumented migrants and requires a further 10 years of ‘lawful residence’ (making it a total of 30 years) for someone to become settled.
 This is if they can, in the first instance, prove they have been living here continuously for the whole period of being undocumented, which can be difficult to do in many cases.
 We would instead like a route that puts humanity and justice at the forefront of this very fundamental human rights issue.

 Who are we?